Daughter: Your favorite motto?

 Critical thinking helps us establish a proper and objective attitude in every discussion, argument or judgment.

-I like his opinion in this article: The first aim of advertising is to make people like it, then to make them understand it.
+The first aim of advertising is to make people like it, then to make them understand it.
 It’s a failure if an ads can not “wow” its audience.
 Despite that how meaningful your message is, audience will not remember if they do not wow.
 As a result, awarded ads are often those which have “great creative concept” instead of “great message”?

 On the other hand, marketers should also bear in their minds that a “wow” ads is not enough.
 In the article above, the author didn’t mean that an ads just need to be “good” without any “message”.